Man with Fragile X syndrome advertised himself as sperm donor online

+Jen Willows is a Volunteer Writer at BioNews, and was previously the Legal Editor at BioNews and Projects Officer at the charity that publishes it, PET (the Progress Educational Trust).
 Jen originally studied Biology and Microbiology at Imperial College London, and went on to obtain an LLB in Law from Birkbeck University of London and an MA in Medical Ethics and Law from King's College London.
-She then started working at PET as a Volunteer, and never left.
-She loves tea and dogs, and she tweets as @jenwillows
+She then started working at PET as a volunteer, before joining the staff.
+She loves tea, dogs, and living in London.

 by Jen Willows